lauigi/lauigi.github.io/_posts/2021-03-15-Compiling-a-Game-Developed-with-Rust-and-Bevy-Engine-to-the-Web.md

 author: Liuigi
 ---

-**TThe original text was written in Chinese in March 2021.
+**The original text was written in Chinese in March 2021.
 In July 2025, it was translated into English using ChatGPT and manually proofread.**

 ## Background